Use Low-Cost, High-Value Giveaways to Create Sales Opportunities (Part I)

 “How about giving everyone who responds an O-Pad2?”
 Zoot suggests.

 “Our customers certainly would appreciate that,” Marka said.
-“But let’s try to come up with a giveaway that provides value without
+“But let’s try to come up with a giveaway that provides value without breaking the bank.”

 “Hmm.”
 Zoot rubbed his chin.